szilard/datascience-course-historical/README.md

 (Donoho would also include a "meta" course  GDS6: The science of data science)

+Also, besides these one would want to teach software engineering practices and tools such as tools for reproducible research/productive data analysis (e.g. Rmarkdown/Jupyter notebooks), collaboration (git/github), Unix tools for manipulating files/text and automating tasks, cloud computing for elastic scaling, engineering practices for deploying software in production, big data technologies etc. (either as part of GDS2 or separately).

-Unlike the way many of the currently available "data science programs" work, I think the GDS courses should be taught to students who already have solid fundations (i.e. have taken previously courses) in math (esp. probability theory, linear algebra etc.), computer science (algorithms, data structures, hardware etc.), statistics, some business (e.g. project management etc.) etc.
+Unlike the way many of the currently available "data science programs" work, I think the GDS courses should be taught to students who already have solid fundations (i.e. have taken previously courses) in math (esp. probability theory, linear algebra etc.), statistics, computer science (algorithms, data structures, hardware etc.), some business (e.g. project management etc.) etc.